CNEWA Canada

 Archbishop Boulous Borkhoche meets with children at a religious after-school program near Khabab, Syria, in 2007. (photo: Mitchell Prothero/Polaris)

-CNEWA prioritizes support to catechetical programs providing spiritual formation and accompaniment to parishioners.
+CNEWA-Pontifical Mission prioritizes support to catechetical programs providing spiritual formation and accompaniment to parishioners.

-In addition, we are working to repair damages to churches, pastoral centers, multipurpose halls and rectories.
+Our programs provide health insurance for 110 parish priests and enable parish priests to travel within their parish communities.
+In addition, we are repairing damages to churches, pastoral centers, multipurpose halls and rectories.
 These renovations are critical to sustain the church’s mission and pastoral activities.

 Child Care Initiatives